 US Army general

-Eighteen months after his trial, Powers was returned to American authorities, in trade for a captured Soviet spy.
+Eighteen months after his trial Powers was returned to American authorities, in trade for a captured Soviet spy.
 The prisoner exchange took place at one of the few transit gates in the freshly-constructed Berlin Wall.
 Powers was treated with some suspicion on his return to the US.
-Many asked why he had failed to follow operating procedures for spy missions, such as initiating self-destruct in the U-2 and committing suicide to avoid capture.
-He was fiercely grilled by his superiors at the CIA, and then later by a congressional committee.
+Many asked why he had failed to follow operating procedures for spy missions, such as initiating the self-destruct mechanism in the U-2 and committing suicide to avoid capture.
+He was fiercely grilled by his superiors at the CIA and then later by a congressional committee.
 Powers was subsequently found to have acted honourably and courageously, not revealing critical information to his captors.
 He was discharged from the CIA and became an airborne traffic reporter for a Los Angeles TV station.
 Ironically, one of Francis Gary Powers’ duties in his new civilian role was to pilot a helicopter with television cameras installed in its belly.

-3. One U2, piloted by Gary Powers, was shot down.
+3. In 1960 the US used CIA-piloted U2s to conduct spy flights launched from Asia.
+One U2, piloted by Gary Powers, was shot down.
 The Soviets arrested Powers and seized the wreckage.